truzmeto/LoanStatusPrediction/kernel.md

 ## Introduction

 It is crucial for lending companies or banks to make a correct desicion on issuing a loan to their customers.
-An optimal desicion considers both customer needs and companies interest that increases companies revenue.
-This optimization process done through risk assesment on individual customer by making comprison to loan/credit history of past or existing customers.
+An optimal desicion considers both customer needs and companies interest.
+This optimization process is most often done through risk assesment on individual customer by making comprison to loan/credit history of past or existing customers.
 In this project, I aim to demonstrate predictive modelling approach that can potentially predict customer future status using lending clubs 2015 loan data set.

 ## Lending Club Data

-Lending Club is one of the America's largest lending companies that allows borrowers to apply and obtain personal loans, auto refinancing, business loans, and elective medical procedures.
+Lending Club is one of the America's largest lending companies that allows borrowers to apply for and obtain personal loans, auto refinancing, business loans and some other types of loans.
 Additionally, they make some of their data publically available https://www.lendingclub.com/info/download-data.action.